|

 Humans or an aggressive species collapsed

-the shell to drown the population."
+the shell, possibly to reinitialize the biological population."

 23.